qiboteam/qibo/doc/source/advancedexamples.rst

 That is ``noise_map = (0.1, 0.0, 0.1)`` is equivalent to
 ``noise_map = {0: (0.1, 0.0, 0.1), 1: (0.1, 0.0, 0.1), ...}``.

-If :meth:`qibo.base.circuit.BaseCircuit.with_noise()` is used in a circuit that uses state vectors for simulation, then :class:`qibo.base.gates.ProbabilisticNoiseChannel` gate will be used to simulate noise with repeated execution.
+As described in the previous sections, if :meth:`qibo.base.circuit.BaseCircuit.with_noise()` is used in a circuit that uses state vectors then noise will be simulated with repeated execution.
 If the user wishes to use density matrices instead, this is possible by initializing a :class:`qibo.tensorflow.circuit.TensorflowDensityMatrixCircuit` using the ``density_matrix=True`` flag during initialization and call ``.with_noise`` on this circuit.

 .. _timeevol-example: